MicrosoftDocs/msix-docs/msix-src/package/optional-packages-with-executable-code.md

 9. In the main app project, navigate to the project build properties and select **Compile with .NET Native tool chain**.
 Currently, only debugging in .NET Native is supported for optional code package creation in C#.
 Go to the project debug properties and select **Deploy optional packages**.
 This will ensure that both packages are in sync whenever you deploy the main app project.

-Once you're finished with these steps, you can add code to the optional package project as if it were a managed WinRT Component project.
+After you're finished with these steps, you can add code to the optional package project as if it were a managed WinRT Component project.
 To access the code in the main app project, call the public methods exposed in the optional package project.